tohjustin/chronos/README.md

 3. Temporarily install the extension (select `manifest.json` found in `/build`):

+    > NOTE: Depending on the browser platform, you might be required to enable "Developer mode".

     * __Brave__/__Chrome__/__Opera__: Click on the _"Load Unpacked"_ button located at the top of the page
     * __Firefox__: Click on the _"Load Temporary Add-on..."_ button located at the top of the page

-    NOTE: Depending on the browser platform, you might be required to enable "Developer mode".

-4. Once installed successfully, you should see the `chronos`'s icon in your browser's navbar.
+4. Once installed successfully, you should see the `chronos`'s icon in your browser's navigation bar.
 Click on it to navigate to `chronos`'s extension page.

-5. You can start modifying the codebase & observe the changes right away without having to reinstall the extension. (i.e. hot-reloading should work out of the box)
+5. You can start modifying the codebase & observe the changes right away without having to reinstall the extension (i.e. hot-reloading should work out of the box).

 #### Debugging the background page

 1. Go to the browser's extension management page

-2. Open the DevTools panel of the extension's background page:
+2. To open the DevTools panel of the extension's background page:

     * __Brave__/__Chrome__/__Opera__: Click on _"index.html"_ link located on the extension's details card
     * __Firefox__: Click on _"Inspect"_ button located on the extension's details card